-Bowed Material (Fig. X1, X2)
+Bowed Material (Fig. X, Y)

-When cutting bowed material always position it as shown in Figure X1 and never like that shown in Figure X2.
-Positioning the material incorrectly will cause it to pinch the blade.
+When cutting bowed material always position it as shown in Figure X and never like that shown in Figure Y. Positioning the material incorrectly will cause it to pinch the blade near the completion of the cut.